BlueBrain/Deflect/doc/StereoStreaming.md

 ## Examples

-Example of a stereo 3D client application:
+Example of a stereo 3D client application using the blocking Stream API:

     deflect::Stream stream( ... );